The White Label Software Development Process

 - Be scalable and performant as more and more users access the system

-- Be robust with adequate business continuity and failover systems in place
+- Be robust, offering adequate business continuity and failover systems

 Below we look at these considerations in more depth.